Zdong104/FNSPID_Financial_News_Dataset/README.md

 5. Type `a-z`, as mentioned above
 6. Processed headlines will be stored in the `news_content_scraper/news_contents` folder

-# 3. stock price scraper scraper:
+# 3. stock price scraper:
 ## Before running the scraper, make sure that your current working directory is the `stock_price_scraper` folder

 `cd path/data_scraper/stock_price_scraper`